25 Winter Hiking Tips for Staying Warm and Safe in the Snow

 Enjoying some vegan mac and cheese in my Hydroflask thermos on a winter hike in Utah

-22. Have a winter hiking safety plan
+22. Have a safety plan

 Hiking in snow always starts with a solid safety plan.
 Here are a few important tips to follow: